cdelgehier/oio-docs/doc/source/arch-design/services.rst

 - Stateful
 - CPU and network intensive
-- Recommanded to be deployed as cluster using MariaDB Galera cluster on at least 3 different servers.
+- Recommended to be deployed as cluster using MariaDB Galera cluster on at least 3 different servers.